-For more than nineteen hundred years now that cross has been coming down through this world, turning mankind, as the dust of the earth, on one side and on the other.
-Men have come to that cross, looked at it, and said, "It is foolishness to me; it has no meaning for my life," and they have gone in one direction to their place.
-Others have come to this cross and have found in it the power of God; it has saved them, and they have gone a different direction into eternity.
-Oh, I know, there are people who say, "I have my own opinion, my own viewpoint."
-That is fine, but your viewpoint of Jesus Christ and the cross will not change Him or that cross one whit - but it will change your eternal destiny.
+For nearly two thousand years, the cross has come down through this world, turning mankind, as the dust of the earth, on one side and on the other.
+Men and women have come to that cross, looked at it, and said, "It's foolishness to me; it has no meaning for my life," and they have gone in one direction to their place.
+Others have come to this cross and found in it the power of God; it has saved them, and they have gone a different direction into eternity.
+Oh, I know, there are people who say, "I have my own opinion."
+That's fine, but your viewpoint of Jesus Christ and the cross will not change Him or that cross one bit-but it will change your eternal destiny.
 What you think of the cross tells who you are; it does not tell who He is or what the cross is.
-There have been too many men down through the centuries who have found in the cross the power of God for the evaluation of little man to make any impression on it whatsoever.
+There have been too many down through the centuries who have found in the cross the power of God for the evaluation of little man to make any impression on it whatsoever.

 A young couple went to Europe on their honeymoon.
 While in Paris, France, they went to the Louvre.
 When they found that it was a museum of art, they hurried down one corridor after another to find the exit.
-As they went out, one turned to the other and said, "It is ridiculous to charge two francs to see all those old pictures!"
+As they went out, one turned to the other and said, "It's ridiculous to charge so much to see all those old pictures!"
 Behind them an elderly gentleman tapped them on the shoulder and said, "I could not help overhearing what you said.
-I come here every day, I spend hours here.
-The Louvre has been here for several hundred years and when you come here, it is not on trial - you are on trial.
+I spend hours here every day.
+The Louvre has been here for several hundred years and when you come here, it is not on trial-you are on trial.
 What you think of it does not tell what the Louvre is; it does tell who you are."

 Likewise, my friend, when you come to the cross of Christ, what you think of the cross won't affect it one whit.
-It has been the dynamite of God for over nineteen hundred years, but it will tell who you are, and it will tell your eternal destiny.
+It is the dynamite of God that tells who you are, and it will tell your eternal destiny.

-Now I want to bring to the cross certain people who were actually present at the crucifixion of Christ.
-In some way all of them participated in or witnessed the crucifixion of Christ, and we shall see how that cross separated them.
+Let's look at some people who in some way participated in or witnessed the crucifixion of Christ, and we'll see how that cross separated them.